openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 message (typically by copying the input message and modifying it) and store it in a newly allocated buffer.
 A pointer to the new buffer will be passed back in `*msgout` and its length will be stored in `*outlen`.
-Optionally the mutator can choose to not mutate by simply setting `*msgout = msgin`, or by creating a new buffer with a copy of the data in it.
+Optionally the mutator can choose to not mutate by simply creating a new buffer with a copy of the data in it.
 A return value of 1 indicates that the callback completed successfully.
 A return value of 0 indicates a fatal error.

 Once libssl has finished using the mutated buffer it will call the `finish_mutate_handshake_cb` callback which can then release the buffer and